Recruitment & HR

 Via our specialist diversity recruitment and HR specialists, ACEN can offer:

-1. Feedback on interview processes including factors such as selection criteria, questions asked, interview style, body language, engagement with candidate, interview flow, analysis of interview notes taken, and decision taken to move candidate forward to next stage or reject.
+1. Feedback on interview processes including factors such as selection criteria, questions asked, interview style, body language, engagement with the candidate, interview flow, analysis of interview notes taken, and the decision taken to move a candidate forward to the next stage or reject.